JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 Both-apps-backgrounded delivery timing and optional runtime features were excluded from this gate and are not established by this result.
 Proceed to the interface milestone; keep the Bluetooth-manager lifetime investigation paused.

+## Milestone 7 — Advanced Settings interface (2026-09-19)

+The configuration entry remains **Advanced Settings → Direct Libre (Experimental)**.
+The page contains:

+- **Collection:** selected device and one switch button.
+Progress/errors appear during a transfer; Cancel appears only while a transfer is in progress.
+An interrupted preparation uses Return to iPhone, preserving the normal return acknowledgement before phone collection resumes.
+- **Connection checklist:** sensor/configuration, phone connection and a BLE reading within three minutes when the phone is selected, followed by Watch reachability.
+When Watch collection or return is selected, it instead shows the phone collection policy as paused.
+This is not a claim that iOS Bluetooth settings will show the physical link disconnected.
+- **Recovery:** shown for a failed/interrupted transfer or an unreachable selected Watch.
+Recovery uses the ordinary successful NFC scan; no extra scan path, verification routine or sensor popup was added.
+- **Unresolved Watch readings:** a collapsed inspection/deletion control after experimental use.
+The existing exact-revision confirmation remains required.
+- **Recent activity:** newest five events, Show more/less, up to 80 persisted entries with 300 characters per message.
+Transfer status and connection changes are recorded, not individual glucose readings.
+Corrupt/unwritable diagnostic storage cannot block collection.

+Checklist updates come from existing WatchConnectivity callbacks, phone Bluetooth callbacks, readings and visible-page preference/foreground changes.
+One cancellable local task expires the fresh-reading check at three minutes.
+It is cancelled when hidden/backgrounded or superseded by a new reading.
+No additional Watch refresh requests, periodic polling or Bluetooth lifecycle changes were introduced.

+Validation:

+- Five executable test groups using the actual phone coordinator with transport and sensor doubles passed: readiness/zero refresh traffic; stale/configuration/ identity guards; confirmed-release switching order; cancelled preparation and late replies; bounded log persistence, corruption and write failure.
+The log restore check caught and corrected an unwanted startup status event.
+- The phone coordinator and modified Bluetooth delegate pass iOS SDK typechecking against the real app dependency graph.
+The SwiftUI screen still hits this environment's previously documented unavailable `SwiftUIMacros.StateMacro`.
+  Its view code passes SDK typechecking with only `@State` replaced in a temporary validation copy.
+This is not a full build or rendered-interface test.
+- Transfer, counter, NFC reset and cleanup method bodies are unchanged apart from presentation flags.
+The only original Bluetooth manager edits forward three existing callbacks to the identity-guarded checklist refresh.
+- Local scripts/results: workspace `validation/integrated-interface`.
+No build
+  outputs or personal signing/plist/scheme changes are included in the commit.

+**Device gate (pending):** build in Xcode, then check the following on the phone:

+1. Open the experimental page with a recent phone reading.
+Confirm the checklist and single switch button, then switch to Watch and back with both apps open.
+2. Confirm Watch reachability and phone sensor disconnection change their checklist rows without reopening the page.
+With phone collection selected, let the last BLE reading become older than three minutes; the freshness check must clear.
+3. Check the activity order and Show more/less after several transfers.
+Reopen the app and confirm the history is retained without a new synthetic transfer event.
+4. Where an interrupted/unreachable transfer can be reproduced, confirm Recovery appears and return/NFC reset still works.
+Unresolved-reading deletion must remain explicitly confirmed.
+Do not delete wanted readings just for this check.

+The Watch antenna, double-tap restart, history transport and normal phone NFC/BLE behaviour are unchanged in this milestone.
+Optional runtime features remain the next milestone after this device gate.